-IV Therapy, also known as intravenous therapy is the administration of delivering nutrients and hydration directly into the blood stream for immediate absorption and use by the body.
+IV Therapy, also known as intravenous therapy, is the administration of delivering nutrients and hydration directly into the blood stream for immediate absorption and use by the body.

-IV Therapy is the fastest way to deliver nutrients throughout the body, because it bypasses the digestive system and goes directly into the organs, resulting in 90-100% absorption rate (as opposed to only 20-50% possible orally).
+IV Therapy is the fastest way to deliver nutrients throughout the body, because it bypasses the digestive system and goes directly into the organs, resulting in a 90-100% absorption rate (as opposed to only 20-50% possible orally).

-With third of UK workers experiencing anxiety, depression or stress (according to PwC survey), it’s not a coincidence there is a growing need for preventative and therapeutic IV vitamin clinics, that help to boost energy levels and stimulate the immune system.
+With one-third of UK workers experiencing anxiety, depression or stress (according to PwC survey), it’s not a coincidence there is a growing need for preventative and therapeutic IV vitamin clinics, that help to boost energy levels and stimulate the immune system.

 A Brief History of IV Therapy

-IV Therapy is nothing new in the medical community, nor is it a crazy new fad.
-Medical professionals first attempted injecting medications into veins in 1600s, but due to poor hygiene, the practise was abandoned.
+IV Therapy is nothing new in the medical community, nor is it a crazy fad.
+Medical professionals first attempted injecting medications into veins in the 1600s, but due to poor hygiene, the practise was abandoned.

-By World War I, IV Therapy became a lifesaving treatment, but it wasn’t until the 1960s, when Dr. John Myers developed a world-famous cocktail of vitamins and minerals, the intravenous vitamin therapy we know today, began to really take shape.
+By World War I, IV Therapy became a lifesaving treatment, but it wasn’t until the 1960s, when Dr John Myers developed a world-famous cocktail of vitamins and minerals, the intravenous vitamin therapy we know today began to really take shape.

 Who Would Benefit From IV Therapy?